 That's no secret: A VPN is the only way to surf anonymously.
-What's a VPN?
+What is VPN?
 It stands for Virtual Private Network.
-It's a subscription based software which protects your privacy when surfing.
+It's a subscription-based software which protects your privacy when surfing.

 It keeps your data safe through encryption and security protocols.
 Therefore, websites and third parties (ISP, government, hackers) can track your activity.
-In addition, it hides your IP address with the address of their server, so websites can't track your actual location.
+And if you wonder: How to hide my IP online?
+Easy: With a VPN!
+Because it replaces your IP address with the address of their server, so websites can't track your actual location.